09 Mar The Differences Between CMYK and RGB

 To create black, CMYK can use the key plate alone, but if combined with the other colours different types of black can be made.
 Pure black, rich black, cool black, warm black, and registration black are just a small handful of the many blacks that are used in CMYK.

 Unlike RGB, CMYK is incapable of creating white.
 The white of CMYK is merely the colour of the paper or material it is being printed on.
 If you were to print an image onto a coloured sheet of paper, any white in the image would be the colour of the paper; and the image would have a colour cast due the paper being treated as white.

 Where RGB has a specified number of colours that can be used, CMYK does not.
 Theoretically it could produce billions, however in practice this is far from the case.
 Most printers cannot print more than a couple hundred thousand colours.
 This is due to the modern technology of printers, as well as limitations on how much ink the material can absorb.

 How You Should Use Them?

 The best option is typically dependant on what you’re working on.
-If you are making vector artwork or anything that, when printed, needs to be a very specific colour, it is best to work in CMYK so that that colour will be printed exactly as intended.
+If you are making vector artwork, needs to be a very specific colour when printed.
+Therefore, it is best to work in CMYK so that that colour will be printed exactly as intended.
 In many other cases however, it is best to work with RGB.
 Doing so allows you to better visualize what you are working on.
 Once you’ve completed your work, it can be converted to the exact printer profile required, guaranteeing the most accurate print out.